RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	Desktop	as	a	Service	(DaaS)	is	completely closed	and	the	application	entirely	maintained	by	the	cloud	provider.
 Any	access	to	event	or	log	data	will	need	to	be	facilitated	by	the	cloud provider.

-### Question # 38 - 	Although	traditionally	data	centers	have	relied	on	a	tiered	topology	forlayers	of	redundancy,	which	organization	publishes	the	Infinity	Paradigm, which	shifts	away	from	a	tiered	topology	in	favor	of	a	macro-level approach?
+### [important] Question # 38 - 	Although	traditionally	data	centers	have	relied	on	a	tiered	topology	for layers	of	redundancy,	which	organization	publishes	the	Infinity	Paradigm, which	shifts	away	from	a	tiered	topology	in	favor	of	a	macro-level approach?
 A.	Uptime	Institute
-B.	BISCI
+B.	BISCI                v
 C.	IDCA
 D.	NFPA
 Answer: C.

-The	International	Data	Center	Authority	(IDCA)	established	the Infinity	Paradigm,	which	is	intended	to	be	a	comprehensive	data center	design	and	operations	framework.
+**The	International	Data	Center	Authority	(IDCA)	established	the Infinity	Paradigm**,	which	is	intended	to	be	a	comprehensive	data center	design	and	operations	framework.
 The	Infinity	Paradigm	differs from	other	standards	by	shifting	away	from	a	tiered	architecture	and instead	embracing	a	macro-level	approach	where	the	entire	data	center is	considered	as	a	whole.

 A	is	incorrect	because	the	Uptime	Institute	publishes	the	most	widely used	standard	for	data	center	design	based	on	a	tiered-topology approach.
 This	standard	has	four	tiers,	each	progressively	adding layers	and	requirements	for	redundancy	and	fault	tolerance.

-B	is	incorrect	because	Building	Industry	Consulting	Services International	(BISCI)	issues	certifications	in	the	area	of	complex cabling	for	data	systems	and	develops	standards	for	them.
+B	is	incorrect	because	Building	Industry	Consulting	Serices International	(BISCI)	issues	certifications	in	the	area	of	complex cabling	for	data	systems	and	develops	standards	for	them.
 The standard	is	focused	on	cabling	design	and	setups,	and	it	also	includes specifications	on	power,	energy,	efficiency,	and	hot/cold	aisle	setups.

 D	is	incorrect	because	the	National	Fire	Protection	Association (NFPA)	publishes	a	large	collection	of	standards	regarding	fire protection	for	almost	any	type	of	facility,	including	data	centers.